Victoria’s Secret Model Devon Windsor Slays In A White Swimsuit

 The bodice perfectly showed off her enviable model curves via its flattering ribbed material.

-She also rocked a see-through white short sleeved coverup over her shoulders which stretched all the way down to the floor.
-Devon kept the coverup unbuttoned to put her bathing suit on show.
+She also rocked a see-through white short sleeved cover-up over her shoulders which stretched all the way down to the floor.
+Devon kept the cover-up unbuttoned to put her bathing suit on show.

 The lingerie model had her blond hair flowing down past her shoulders as she looked towards the camera with a pair of dark, round sunglasses with a gold frame on her eyes.
 She also kept herself protected from the sun with a large wide-brimmed sunhat by Eugenia Kim on her head with a navy piece of material wrapped around it.